 Operation Encompass will ensure that the Key Adult (Mrs Dutton) or the Deputy Key Adult (Miss Beswick) is informed the next morning that there has been a domestic incident or if a child has been reported missing.
 This means that the Key adult or the Deputy Key Adult can ensure that the child is supported whilst they are in school.

-Mrs Dutton and Mrs Banks have undertaken Safer Recruitment training.
+Mrs Dutton, Mrs Banks and Mrs Hardcastle have undertaken Safer Recruitment training.
 We follow the procedures when recruiting any new member of staff including volunteers.

 All members of staff including volunteers have DBS checks before they begin at the school.

 The school has many policies which refer to Safeguarding including, Safeguarding and Child Protection, Behaviour & Anti Bullying, Intimate Care and Online Safety to name a few.
 These policies are available on the school website and paper copies can be requested from the School Office.

 We have made all parents and guardians aware of the NSPCC PANTS campaign – which is aimed at preventing abuse in children.
 Please click on the link below to take you to the NSPCC site.

 If you, or someone you know, wants to talk about anything at all, call The Helpline Hotline on their free helpline 0800 141 2055.
 Lines are currently open Monday to Friday 9AM – 5PM.
 Take as long as you want – it’s totally free!
 We won’t judge you.
 We won’t criticise you.
 We won’t record the call.
 So pick up the phone, let off steam!
 Get it off your chest!
 It’s why we are here!